MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P02-Creating-Custom-Table-View-Cells/content.md

-With the *Assistant Editor* open, connecting our labels from Interface Builder to the *ListNotesTableViewCell* class is very easy: all we have to do is select the label and ***CTRL-click*** from the label to somewhere inside the *ListNotesTableViewCell* class definition.
+With the *Assistant Editor* open, connecting our labels from Interface Builder to the *ListNotesTableViewCell* class is very easy: all we have to do is select the label and ***Control-click*** from the label to somewhere inside the *ListNotesTableViewCell* class definition.

 > [action]
 Add `IBOutlets` to the the *ListNotesTableViewCell* class as follows: